 Please provide constructive conclusions and final remarks which may form the basis upon which improvements of the quality of the programme of study under review may be achieved, with emphasis on the correspondence with the EQF.

-The EEC was highly impressed by the professionalism, accomplishments, achievements, coherence, and the general constructive and supportive atmosphere in the bachelor programme Speech and Language Therapy.
-We have included comments for improvements in the text, but there is no need for major revisions.
+The EEC was highly impressed by the professionalism, accomplishments, and the constructive and supportive atmosphere in the master programme Speech and Language Pathology.